willmiao/lm-civitai-extension-firefox/README.md

 The **LoRA Manager Civitai Extension** is a Browser extension designed to work seamlessly with [LoRA Manager](https://github.com/willmiao/ComfyUI-Lora-Manager) to significantly enhance your browsing experience on [Civitai](https://civitai.com).
 With this extension, you can:

-✅ **Instantly see which models are already present in your local library** (Free for all users)
+✅ Instantly see which models are already present in your local library
-🔒 Download new models with a single click *(Supporters only)*
+✅ Download new models with a single click
-🔒 Manage downloads efficiently with queue and parallel download support *(Supporters only)*
+✅ Manage downloads efficiently with queue and parallel download support
+✅ Keep your downloaded models automatically organized according to your custom settings

 ## Installation